 We are reader-supported.
 When you buy through links on our site, we may earn a commission (see affiliate policy).

-VWAP, or volume weighted average price, is a trading indicator that shows the average price a security has traded at during the day, adjusted for trading volume.
+VWAP, or volume weighted average price, is a trading indicator that shows the average price a security has traded at during the current trading session, weighted by volume.

-In simple terms, VWAP tells traders the average price where most trading activity has taken place.
-It combines both price and volume, which makes it more useful than a simple average price for many intraday traders.
+In simple terms, VWAP tells traders where most trading activity has taken place during the day.
+It combines price and volume, which makes it more useful than a simple average price for many intraday traders.

 VWAP is commonly used by day traders, institutional traders and active investors.
-Many stock scanners and screeners include VWAP filters because it is useful for identifying trend direction, fair value, pullbacks and intraday support or resistance.
+It can help identify intraday trend direction, fair value, pullback areas, breakout confirmation and possible support or resistance levels.

-The main idea is simple: if a stock is trading above VWAP, buyers may be in control.
-If it is trading below VWAP, sellers may be in control.
+The basic idea is simple: if a stock is trading above VWAP, buyers may have short-term control.
+If it is trading below VWAP, sellers may have short-term control.
 However, VWAP should not be used alone.
 It works best when combined with price action, volume, support and resistance, trend direction and a clear trading plan.

 VWAP Formula